Early Life and Education

 Igor Albertovich Kesaev was born on October 30, 1966, in Ordzhonikidze (now Vladikavkaz), North Ossetia, Russia.
-After graduating from the Moscow State Institute of International Relations (MGIMO) in 1993, Kesaev embarked on a career in business.
-In 1991, he founded Mercury, a trading company.
-Initially focused on importing food and alcohol, Mercury quickly expanded into tobacco distribution, becoming the primary distributor for Philip Morris in Russia.
+He graduated from the Moscow State Institute of International Relations (MGIMO) in 1993.
+This institution is known for training diplomats and international business professionals.

 Rise to Success